Northland Library Cooperative Services: FY 2024-25

 Libraries with branches also receive 2 day delivery at those branches.

 Library Enhancement Grant: Grants will be awarded to purchase materials, provide for programming, add technology (software and hardware) and to enhance the facility to meet the mission of the library.
 The grant can also be used for continuing education opportunities for director and staff.
+Grant amounts were increased by $208 in FY 24-25.
 The grant availability is based on the size of the library:

 Consumer Reports Online: A subscription to this online product review platform is provided to all member libraries.
 Click here to access the database